-When actor Burt Reynolds died last September, fans across Instagram and Facebook paid tribute to him by posting his 1972 Cosmopolitan magazine centerfold.
+When actor Burt Reynolds died in 2018, fans across Instagram and Facebook paid tribute to him by posting his 1972 Cosmopolitan magazine centerfold.
 In the photo, a nude Reynolds reclines on a bearskin rug, his left arm strategically covering his crotch.
 While an iconic celebrity photo, the image violated Facebook's moderation rules.
 For one, it featured visible pubic hair (a no-no), and while Reynolds' penis was obscured by his arm, Facebook only allows nonhuman objects covering genitals.

 So Facebook's third-party moderators followed the rules: Burt’s bush had to go.